Chanu716/EV-Route-Planner/README.md

 - Calculating range based on vehicle specifications and battery levels
 - Providing real-time traffic and weather considerations
 - Tracking route history and user preferences

+## 🚀 Quick Start (For Users)

+Visit **[charge-flow.netlify.app](https://charge-flow.netlify.app)** and start planning your EV journey:

+1. **Enter Your Route**:
+   - Input your starting location
+   - Add your destination

+2. **Select Your EV**:
+   - Choose your electric vehicle model from the dropdown
+   - Set your current battery level

+3. **Plan Your Journey**:
+   - Click "Find Route" to see the optimal path
+   - View charging stations along the way
+   - Check station availability predictions

+4. **Explore Features**:
+   - Toggle dark/light mode
+   - Filter charging stations by type
+   - View detailed route information

 ## 🏗️ Architecture